 For example, if you are travelling to Hong Kong and have a HKD Foreign Currency Account with us, you can set your Debit Card Linkage to your HKD Foreign Currency Account so that any HKD transactions will be debited directly from your HKD Foreign Currency Account at no additional conversion fees.

-The 9 different foreign currencies are Swiss Franc, Australian Dollar, Canadian Dollar, Euro, Hong Kong Dollar, Japanese Yen, New Zealand Dollar, Sterling Pound, and US Dollar.
+The multiple foreign currencies are Swiss Franc, Australian Dollar, Canadian Dollar, Euro, Hong Kong Dollar, Japanese Yen, New Zealand Dollar, Sterling Pound, US Dollar, UAE Dirham, South African Rand, Swedish Krona, Norwegian Krone and Danish Krone.

 You need to select the foreign currency account you wish to debit as your primary account via Citibank Online or Citi Mobile® App.
 Once the selection of your desired foreign currency account is completed, your subsequent overseas/online transactions and any ATM cash withdrawals will be conducted and debited from your account in your selected foreign currency by default.